Large values of cusp forms on GL(n): Statement of results

-We would like to thank Michael Berry, Bill Casselman, Erez Lapid, Simon Marshall, Andre Reznikov, and Peter Sarnak for many enlightening discussions.
-Some of the results of this paper were first announced at the Oberwolfach workshop on the analytic theory of automorphic forms and further presented at various other meetings, e.g. the Banff workshop on Whittaker functions and Physics, and the 17th Midrasha Mathematicae at Jerusalem.
+We would like to thank Michael Berry, Erez Lapid, Elon Lindenstrauss, Simon Marshall, Philippe Michel, and Andre Reznikov for helpful discussions.
+We thank the referees for many constructive comments that improved the quality of the paper.
+Some of the results of this paper were first announced at the Oberwolfach workshop $1135$ on the analytic theory of automorphic forms and further presented at various other meetings, e.g. the Banff workshop on Whittaker functions and Physics, and the 17th Midrasha Mathematicae at Jerusalem in honor of Peter Sarnak.
 We thank the organizers for these invitations and the participants for their helpful comments.